neilhsmith/simple-spaghett.io/README.md

 ## TODO

-- setup
-  - testing, linting, etc...
-    - do duration first as a feature w/ its own components
 - recipe lib & tests
   - undefined fields are fine, no need to do the conditional object creation stuff
 - frontend mvp